18F/unit-testing-node/_pages/components/slack-client.md

   };
 ```

-We'll use the `setResponse` helper function to set up the `slackApiServer`
+In each test case, you'll use the `setResponse` helper function to set up the
-state specific to each test case.
+`slackApiServer` state.
 Note the updated assignment to
 `config.slackApiBaseUrl` using `slackClient.address` in `beforeEach`.
 This
-completes the loop of using a system-chosen port for our tests to avoid
+completes the loop of using a system-chosen port for the tests to avoid
 flakiness.
-We also make sure to call `slackApiServer.close()` in `after`
+The `after` function calls `slackApiServer.close()` after every
-and reset `slackApiServer.urlsToResponses` in `afterEach` as a matter of good
+test case has run, and `afterEach` resets `slackApiServer.urlsToResponses`
-test hygiene.
+after each test case as a matter of good test hygiene.

 ## Setting the `HUBOT_SLACK_TOKEN` environment variable

 Remember that the `SlackClient` will insert the Slack API token
 `HUBOT_SLACK_TOKEN` into each API request.
-Setting this up is rather easy;
+Setting this up is straightforward;
 declare a `slackToken` variable at the top of the fixture, then add the
 following to the `before` callback: